 4. Use BootCamp

-Bootcamp is macOS’ own built-in utility for installing Microsoft Windows on your Mac.
-The most recent version of macOS (Mojave) supports Windows 10.
+Bootcamp is macOS’ own built-in utility for installing Microsoft Windows on your Mac and it's another great way to be able to use NTFS drives on a Mac.
+One of the most recent versions of macOS (macOS 10.14 Mojave) supports Windows 10.
 During the setup process, users shrink the size of their existing macOS installation to make room for Windows.

 This allows you to boot both operating systems on your Mac.
 Once set up, Windows 10 will function on your Mac in just the same way as it would on a regular PC.
 This includes working with NTFS-formatted drives.